tdreid/dstillr/README.md

 # dstillr
 Remove spammy messages and accounts from your wallet on Steemit.com with dstillr, an extension for Google Chrome.

+## Build
+1. This repo includes the unpacked extension.
+You should not need to build unless you want to debug or change something.
+If that's the case...
+1. You'll need the dev dependencies so run `npm install`.
+1. Use `npm run build` to transpile and minify changes in [src/*.js](src/) to [ext/*.min.js](ext/).
+To transpile a more human readable script for debugging you can use `npm run build-debug` instead.

 ## License
    Copyright 2018 Trevor D. Reid